How To Use An EpiPen

 - Safely dispose of autoinjector (preferably into a sharps container).

-- If little or no improvement after 5 minutes, consider further adrenaline doses.
+- Re-administer a second EpiPen if little or no improvement after 5 minutes.

 NOTE: Adrenaline is fast acting, but also has a relatively short half-life (meaning it wears off quickly).
 Consider the need for subsequent doses after approximately 5 minutes.
 This is why most known anaphylactics’ tend to carry at least 2 EpiPens’ with them at all times.